jmaleo/Master2_Neumann_Projet_TdS/README.md

 ## Data

 You need to have the CelebA dataset.
-You can have it by goinging into this link : https://drive.google.com/drive/folders/0B7EVK8r0v71pTUZsaXdaSnZBZzg?resourcekey=0-rJlzl934LzC-Xp28GeIBzQ and downloading the zip folder, named img_align_celeba.zip.
+You can have it by going into this link : https://drive.google.com/drive/folders/0B7EVK8r0v71pTUZsaXdaSnZBZzg?resourcekey=0-rJlzl934LzC-Xp28GeIBzQ and downloading the zip folder, named img_align_celeba.zip.

 You'll need to put it into your Neumann directory as "img_align_celeba".